A singular Mural, dedicated to the People and Arts of Eugene at West Broadway and Olive Alley. Currently at 154 feet long by 25 high Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-A black t-shirt with a black and white image of the mural on the front.Estimated delivery:Ships within the US only
+A black t-shirt with a black and white image of the mural on the front.Estimated delivery:Only ships to: United States

-Two black t-shirts, with a black and white image of the mural on the front.Estimated delivery:Ships within the US only
+Two black t-shirts, with a black and white image of the mural on the front.Estimated delivery:Only ships to: United States

 1 backer Limited (6 left of 7)

 Two black t-shirts, with a black and white image of the mural on the front, and an artist guided tour of the mural with an oral description of some of the mural's litterary, theatrical, and artistic allusions and imagery!
 We will work on an exact date for the talk for our mutual convenience.
-Very flexible!Estimated delivery:Ships within the US only
+Very flexible!Estimated delivery:Only ships to: United States

 Two black t-shirts, with a black and white image of the mural on the front.
-The photo/video CD of the inception, creation, and artistic conclusion of this 154 foot long muralEstimated delivery:Ships within the US only
+The photo/video CD of the inception, creation, and artistic conclusion of this 154 foot long muralEstimated delivery:Only ships to: United States

 - (60 days)